threax/HtmlRapier/README.md

 Visit https://threax.github.io/HtmlRapierDocs/ for more information.

 # Testing
-To run the tests yarn link this library into a hypermedia project.
+To run the tests npm link this library into a hypermedia project.

 Add the following to artifacts.json: